After player backlash, video game companies are quietly scrapping their NFT plans

 “Collectability will continue to be an important part of our industry and the games and experiences that we offer our players,” he said.
 “Whether that is part of NFT and the blockchain, well, that remains to be seen.
 And I think the way we think about it is we want to deliver the best possible player experience we can, and so we’ll evaluate that over time.
 But right now, it’s not something that we’re driving hard against.”

-That same day, Team17, a well-liked independent developer and publisher, abandoned its plans to create NFT collectibles based on its long-running Worms franchise, following an intense round of negative feedback from Just about every corner.
+That same day, Team17, a well-liked independent developer and publisher, abandoned its plans to create NFT collectibles for its long-running Worms franchise, following an intense round of negative feedback from just about every corner.

 sigh pic.twitter.com/I4PIQB6o1H